-Apple has finally released a public beta for iOS and iPadOS 16.4, which now supports web push notifications for web apps.
-Full support will be coming soon to iOS and iPadOS.
+Apple has finally released iOS and iPadOS 16.4, which now supports web push notifications for web apps.
+Full support is now available for iOS and iPadOS home screen apps.
 Follow this guide to prepare your website to get users to opt-in and send notifications to iPhone and iPad users across the world.

 Web push notifications on iOS work a bit different than Android and desktop platforms. iOS requires the user to add your website to their Home Screen and then open the Web App (Check below for Safari Web Push Notification Demo running on iPhone).
 Once the user opens the app, they can allow permission and your web app will run similar to a native app.
 It will show up in app switcher separate from Safari, have its own Notification settings and will receive notifications similar to other apps.